drmvc/framework/README.md

 * No need to describe each url-path into the routes, just use the url-templates, like page(/\<id\>)
  * You can push variables from the route directly into the controller
  * Only action_* (into your controller) functions can be executed dynamically
-* Embedded the variables Cleaner helper class
+* Embedded variables cleaner method

 ## Modules